Right Ascension:16 hours

 There is no mythology associated with Triangulum Australe.
 It is the smallest of the12 constellations named by the Dutch astronomer Petrus Plancius to fill in the blanks in the southern sky.
 It was first depicted in Johan Bayer’s star atlas in 1603.
 It was originally called Triangulum Antarticus.
 The French astronomer Nicolas Louis de Lacaille called it le Triangle Austral ou le Niveau on his planisphere in 1756.
 It was described as a surveyor’s level.
 It was one of several constellations that represented surveyor’s tools.
 It was later described by astronomer Johann Bode as a level and given the name le Triangle Austral ou le Niveau.

 common points of interest © Sea and Sky

 Orange Subgiant Star

 Triangulum Australe contains three stars brighter than magnitude 3.
 The brightest is Atria with a visual magnitude of 1.91.
 It is an orange giant star located about 391 light years from Earth.
 The second brightest star is Betri.
 It is a double star with a combined magnitude of 2.85.
 It lies about 40 light years away.
 Gatria is the third brightest star with a magnitude of 2.87.
 It is a white dwarf star that is believed to be only 260 million years old.
 It is approximately 390 light years from our solar system.

-Triangulum Australe contains Messier objects.
-It does contain a number of dim deep-sky objects.
+Triangulum Australe contains no Messier objects.
+It does, however, contain a number of dim deep-sky objects.
 These include a pair of merging galaxies known as ESO 69-6, an open star cluster known as NGC 5938, a barred spiral galaxy known as ESO 137-001, a planetary nebula known as NGC 5979, and another planetary nebula called Heinze 2-138.
 These objects are extremely dim and can only be seen in large telescopes.